What is the IBET PhD Project Mentorship Program?

 Is there an online platform for the mentors to connect with mentees?

 It will be up to the mentor-mentees to decide upon a platform that works best for them.
 The IBET team will be providing the mentors with the contact information of their matched mentor.
-Mentees can reach out to their via email or LinkedIn – whichever works best.
+Mentees can reach out to their mentor via email or LinkedIn – whichever works best.

 Should any challenges/conflicts arise, whom should I contact?